MoeSzyslak/HermesNet/README.md

 To run the TCP server, follow these steps:

     Make sure the server has been successfully compiled as explained in the compilation steps.
-    From the build directory, run the server executable: ./server The server will start and display a message indicating the port it is listening on.
+    From the build directory, run the server executable: ./server <port>
+    The server will start and display a message indicating the port it is listening on.

 ## Testing the Server